MRT Line 3 (Metro Manila): Other infrastructure

-Signalling
+Signaling

-The line uses the CITYFLO 250 fixed block signalling solution supplied by Alstom (formerly Bombardier Transportation), designed for light rapid transit operations with on-board automatic train protection (ATP) system on trains.
-Aside from the ATP system, the signalling system consists of train detection through track circuits, EBI Screen 900 centralized traffic control, and computer-based interlocking.
+The line uses the CITYFLO 250 fixed block signaling solution supplied by Alstom (formerly Bombardier Transportation), designed for light rapid transit operations with on-board automatic train protection (ATP) system on trains.
+Other components include train detection using track circuits, EBI Screen 900 centralized traffic control, and computer-based interlocking.

-Adtranz, later Bombardier Transportation, designed and supplied the original signalling system of the line, and maintained it from 2000 to 2012.
+Adtranz, later Bombardier Transportation, designed and supplied the original signaling system and maintained it from 2000 to 2012.
 The firm owns the proprietary rights to supply new components for the system.
-Plans were laid to upgrade the signalling system were laid in 2015.
-That same year, Bombardier, through its Thai subsidiary Bombardier Transportation Signal (Thailand), was awarded the contract to upgrade the system's local control system.
-The upgrade replaced the MAN 900 system with the EBI Screen 900 system with modern computers and fiber optic technology.
+In October 2015, Bombardier was awarded the contract to upgrade the system's local control system.
+The seven-month upgrade replaced the MAN 900 local control system with the newer EBI Screen 900 system with modern computers and fiber optic technology.

-The previous maintenance providers failed to properly maintain the signalling system and used non-OEM parts to save costs.
-This in turn, caused many problems within the system which became among the top three reasons of service interruptions on the line.
-Plans to upgrade the signalling system were restarted in 2018, when the Department of Transportation (DOTr) signed a memorandum of understanding (MoU) with Bombardier Transportation on February 9, 2018, for the procurement of the Original Equipment Manufacturer (OEM) of the signalling equipment and spare parts.
-Included in the MoU was a two-year maintenance contract that was later cancelled in May 2019 due to the rehabilitation program which included the maintenance of the signalling system by Sumitomo.
+The previous maintenance providers failed to properly maintain the signaling system and used non-original spare parts to save costs.
+This in turn, caused many problems within the system which became among the top three causes of frequent service interruptions.
+On February 9, 2018, the Department of Transportation (DOTr) signed a memorandum of understanding (MoU) with original equipment manufacturer Bombardier Transportation to upgrade the system and procure the spare parts.
+Included in the MoU was a two-year maintenance contract that was later cancelled in May 2019 due to the rehabilitation program which included the maintenance of the signaling system by Sumitomo.

-The 2019–2021 upgrade included the replacement of copper cables with fiber optic cables, installation of 71 new signal lights, new interlocking equipment, new point machines, new track circuits (including tuning units which form part of the track circuits), and other wayside equipment.
+The 2019–2021 upgrade covered the replacement of copper cables with fiber optic cables, installation of 71 new signal lights, new interlocking equipment, new point machines, new track circuits (including tuning units which form part of the circuits), and other wayside equipment.
 Works continued during the acquisition of Bombardier Transportation by Alstom in January 2021.
-The upgraded signalling system was commissioned on October 24, 2021.
+The upgraded system was commissioned on October 24, 2021.